 If you want to be extra careful, here are a few safety tips when using the electric fireplace:

 Wall Secured – Some electric fireplaces can be quite heavy, 200 pounds or even more.
 Even if you have a unit that sits on the ground against the wall or in the corner, you want to make sure it is secure against the wall and free from the chance of tipping over and crashing down.
 This is similar to how you might secure a large, heavy bookshelf.
-Just make sure you have some kind of bracket or other securing method so that the fireplace won’t tip over and fall forward if you happened to accidentally bump it.
+Just make sure you have some kind of bracket or another securing method so the fireplace won’t tip over and fall forward if you accidentally bump it.
 This is especially true if you get the kind you can mount on the wall a couple of feet off of the ground.
 Not only will this save you from a potential injury, but you will keep from damaging the fireplace you invested so much in.

 Unblocked Blower – Electric fireplaces have blowers that blow the warmed air back into the room.
 You want to make sure that the blower is free of any obstructions.
-Don’t place anything in front of it and keep it free from random debris.
+Don’t place anything in front of it, and keep it free from random debris.
 If the blower on your electric fireplace gets obstructed, it will cause the fireplace to overheat.
 Most quality electric fireplaces can detect this with censors and have an auto-shutdown feature.
 Some generic bargain fireplaces you get on sale on Amazon may not have this extra safety feature.
 Overheating can lead to a damaged fireplace.

 If you aren’t someone who isn’t planning to convert your garage into another room, installing insulation if you don’t already have it is always a really good idea.
 This will go a long way to making sure you don’t need to turn your heaters up so high to keep you warm.

 This usually isn’t an issue.
-With most houses with proper wiring, you can easily have an electrician change your standard 120 volt outlet into a 240 volt outlet.
+With most houses with proper wiring, you can easily have an electrician change your standard 120-volt outlet into a 240-volt outlet.